robertdebock/ansible-role-elastic_repo/README.md

 # - "elastic" using the "Elastic" license.
 # - "oss" using the Apache 2.0 license.
 elastic_repo_license: oss

+# An extra package is required for RHEL9 (`crypto-policies-scripts`).
+# This variable determines if it should be removed or not.
+elastic_repo_cleanup_requirements: yes

+# The crypto policy must be modified on RHEL9.
+This variable determines if
+# the policy should be switched back to the default.
+elastic_repo_revert_crypto_policy: yes
 ```

 ## [Requirements](#requirements)